Rock RiverVermont

 Water

 Recent rainfall isn’t clear from station reports right now (Keene, Dillant-Hopkins Airport)..
-187 cfs proxy flow.
-Model hint: regional signals look calm — always confirm in person.
+61 cfs proxy flow.
+Model hint: mixed rain chances ahead (forecast) — still trust what you see at the river.

 Trail